Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Discussion

 \subsection{Origin of the diffuse radio emission}

 As noted in Section~\ref{sec:intro}, the radio structure of NGC~5044 has been a subject of some debate, with only the VLBA observations of the parsec-scale core and jets providing a consistent picture at multiple frequencies.
 On scales larger than a kiloparsec, prior published observations at different frequencies presented different radio structures, with only partial correlations with the cavities and filaments observed in the hot, X-ray emitting IGrM \citep{Giacintucci2011,David2011,O'Sullivan2014,Romana2022}.
-Several factors may have contributed to this lack of consistency between the published radio images, and between them and our new analysis: 1) the relative faintness of the diffuse emission in NGC~5044, only $\sim$1\mJypb\ at L-band for the brightest areas; 2) the relatively shallow older archival VLA and GMRT observations, made prior to broad-band upgrades which dramatically improved the uv-coverage and sensitivity of these telescopes; 3) the advent of, and improvements in, tools for ionospheric modeling and direction-dependent calibration; 4) Advancements in data reduction pipelines.
-New image reconstruction algorithms (that use, for instance, the multiscale option, which is crucial to properly image low surface brightness extended radio structures) as well as efficient, automated RFI flagging, especially at low frequencies.
-The improvements in telescope sensitivity and data reduction methods were a significant part of our motivation for acquiring the new data presented in this paper.
+Several factors may have contributed to this lack of consistency between the published radio images, and between them and our new analysis: 1) the relative faintness of the diffuse emission in NGC~5044, only $\sim$1\mJypb\ at L-band for the brightest areas; 2) the relatively shallow older archival VLA and GMRT observations, made prior to broad-band upgrades which dramatically improved the uv-coverage and sensitivity of these telescopes; 3) the advent of, and improvements in, tools for ionospheric modeling and direction-dependent calibration; 4) Advancements in data reduction pipelines and particularly new image reconstruction algorithms (that use, for instance, the multiscale option, which is crucial to properly image low surface brightness extended radio structures) as well as efficient, automated RFI flagging, especially at low frequencies.
+The improvements in telescope sensitivity and data reduction methods played a significant role in motivating us to acquire the new data presented in this paper.